ghostdogpr/caliban/vuepress/docs/docs/client.md

 The package of the generated code is derived from the folder of `outputPath`.
 This can be overridden by providing an alternative package with the `--packageName` option.
+Provide `--genView true` option if you want to generate a view for the GraphQL types.

 ## Query building